equinor/eit-web-ar/docs/game-api.md

 Might be implemented: Returning the player who got the entity.

+#### 404 Not found
+The user does not exist.

 #### 409 Conflict
-You don't own the specified entity.
-Discarded sending.
+You don't own the specified entity (or the entity does not exist).

 ## GET `/player/:playerId`